vertingo/Chat_Bot_VertinGo/README.md

 ```

 #### Run in Visual Studio

-- Open the .sln file with Visual Studio.
+- Open the `.sln` file with Visual Studio.
-- Press F5.
+- Press `F5`.

 #### Run in Visual Studio Code

 - Open the bot project folder with Visual Studio Code.
-- Bring up a terminal.
+- Open a terminal.
-- Type 'dotnet run'.
+- Type `dotnet run`.

-#### Testing the bot using Bot Framework Emulator
+#### Test the Bot using Bot Framework Emulator

-[Microsoft Bot Framework Emulator](https://aka.ms/botframework-emulator) is a desktop application that allows bot developers to test and debug
-their bots on localhost or running remotely through a tunnel.
+The [Microsoft Bot Framework Emulator](https://aka.ms/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots locally or remotely through a tunnel.

 - Install the Bot Framework Emulator from [here](https://aka.ms/botframework-emulator).

-#### Connect to bot using Bot Framework Emulator
+#### Connect to the Bot using Bot Framework Emulator

-- Launch the Bot Framework Emulator
+- Launch the Bot Framework Emulator.
-- File -> Open bot and navigate to the bot project folder
+- Go to `File` -> `Open bot` and navigate to the bot project folder.
-- Select `<your-bot-name>.bot` file
+- Select the `<your-bot-name>.bot` file.

-## Deploy this bot to Azure
+## Deploy This Bot to Azure

 #### Publish from Visual Studio

-- Open the .PublishSettings file you find in the PostDeployScripts folder
+- Open the `.PublishSettings` file located in the `PostDeployScripts` folder.
-- Copy the userPWD value
+- Copy the `userPWD` value.
-- Right click on the Project and click on "Publish..."
+- Right-click on the project and click on `Publish...`.
-- Paste the password you just copied and publish
+- Paste the password you just copied and publish.

-#### Publish using the CLI tools
+#### Publish Using the CLI Tools

 You can use the [MSBot](https://github.com/microsoft/botbuilder-tools) Bot Builder CLI tool to clone and configure any services this sample depends on.

-To install all Bot Builder tools -
+To install all Bot Builder tools:

-Ensure you have [Node.js](https://nodejs.org/) version 8.5 or higher
+- Ensure you have [Node.js](https://nodejs.org/) version 8.5 or higher.

 ```bash
 npm i -g msbot chatdown ludown qnamaker luis-apis botdispatch luisgen
 ```
-To clone this bot, run
+To clone this bot, run:
 ```
 msbot clone services -f deploymentScripts/msbotClone -n <BOT-NAME> -l <Azure-location> --subscriptionId <Azure-subscription-id>
 ```